18F/NTIS-Data-Services-Project/web_content.md

 Content from on-site web framing exercise on July 20, 2016

 #Leading Sentence
+- We are the future of federal data science.
+ --OR--
+- We solve federal data problems.
+ --OR--
+- Data Science as a Service (DSAAS)
+ --OR--
+- Data Science, not just Big Data.

+##Header pp
+We work with our partners to build and deliver better data products and services.
+By leveraging our expertise in data science, secure cloud hosting and consulting services you leave the difficult data challenges to us.
+We also provide access and certification to critical government datasets for our private sector partners.
+ --OR--
+Federal agencies can hire NTIS to analyze and provide valuable insights from multiple sources.

 #About our team
 “Our data science team will be builders, not consultants.”